clallier/blog/_posts/2020-04-28-metkis-game_part_1.md

 As you can see it's quite straitforward, the tricky part is really the canvas part.
 If you want to modify a texture, for instance with bullets impacts, dust, or other effects, you have to write the texture first on a canvas then alter it using the canvas API.

-Next times, we'll delve into how we set up the physics with Cannon.js and the entity logic with Ecsy for these elements.
+Next times, we'll dive into how we set up the physics with Cannon.js and the entity logic with Ecsy for these elements.

 So see you [in the next article]({{ site.baseurl }}{% post_url 2020-05-06-metkis-game_part_2 %}) to see how to integrate our 3D physics engine into the game!